Quinnesec, Michigan

-Quinnesec is an unincorporated community in Dickinson County in the U.S. state of Michigan.
-It is a census-designated place (CDP) for statistical purposes and has no legally recognized status as a municipality.
-The population was 1,191 at the 2010 census.
+Quinnesec is an unincorporated community and census-designated place (CDP) in Dickinson County in the U.S. state of Michigan.
+The population was 1,083 at the 2020 census.
 It is part of the Iron Mountain, MI–WI Micropolitan Statistical Area.

 Quinnesec is in Breitung Charter Township on the Menominee River, which forms the boundary with Wisconsin.
 It is on U.S. Highway 2 about 3 mi east of Iron Mountain and 3 mi west of Norway at 45°48′23″N 87°59′18″W. The ZIP code is 49876.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 3.1 km2, of which 2.8 km2 is land and 0.2 km2, or 7.12%, is water.

 Name

 Quinnesec is a corruption of "Bekuenesec" (from the Ojibwe bekweneseg, meaning "smoky"), named after the Big and Little Quinnesec Falls, which were at one time known as Big and Little Bekuenesec Falls.